Cannabis-Infused Recipes: Soothing Balm

 Cocoa Butter

 This exquisite natural fat has an enchanting aroma that is simply irresistible!
 It is the same ingredient that top-class chocolatiers use in their chocolates.
-It is also an amazing emollient which means it keeps your skin supple.
+It is also an amazing emollient, which means it keeps your skin supple.
 It is very rejuvenating for skin that is dry and even skin with scars.
-Many pregnant women use it through their pregnancy to prevent stretch marks from even starting.
+Many pregnant women use it throughout their pregnancy to prevent stretch marks from even starting.
 You can learn more about the amazing skincare benefits of Cocoa Butter.

 Extra Vegetable Oil